TheHaeckelSociety/Athenia-api/UPGRADE.md

 ## 0.18.0

 New Subscription Function!
-This build adds a function the subscription repository that allows developers to find all subscriptions of a specific subscriber type that expire after a certain date.
+This build adds a function to the subscription repository that allows developers to find all subscriptions of a specific subscriber type that expire after a certain date.
 To update to this build copy over the following files.

 * code/app/Contracts/Repositories/Subscription/SubscriptionRepositoryContract.php
 * code/app/Repositories/Subscription/SubscriptionRepository.php